 Fax:(01) 671 6561

-The European Consumer Centre provides a free information and advice service on consumer rights in the EU.
-It is part of an EU wide network of consumer centres and it can help you to solve consumer disputes arising in other Member States of the EU.
-It does this by trying to solve the dispute directly and, if this fails, by referring your case to an Alternative Dispute Resolution organisation in the other Member State.
-The Office of the Director of Consumer Affairs and the European Commission jointly finances the Centre.
+ECC Ireland provides a free information and advice service on consumer rights in the EU.
+It is part of an EU wide network of consumer centres and it can help you to solve consumer disputes arising in other member states of the EU.
+It does this by trying to solve the dispute directly and, if this fails, by referring your case to an Alternative Dispute Resolution organisation in the other member state.
+The Competition and Consumer Protection Commission and the European Commission jointly finances the Centre.